osTicket/docs/Features/Collaborators.rst

 .. image:: ../_static/images/collabs_agent_recips.png
   :alt: Agent Recipients

-Additionally, an Agent is able to see if a response was a Reply All or Reply to User by looking at the tag in the corner of the Thread Entry.
+Additionally, an Agent is able to see if a response was a Reply All, Reply to User, or reply to no one by looking at the tag in the corner of the Thread Entry.
 |br|
 ***Note:** When a Ticket is created on behalf of a User, the initial message entered by the Agent will have the appropriate tag as well.